 Inbound Marketing refers to a deliberate collection of content that is designed to draw prospective consumers into your website organically.
 As they learn about your brand, your product, and its benefits, they progressively are moved down a funnel that converts them into customers and ultimately brand loyalists.
-It has a critical place in any company’s Brand Publishing Strategy, the importance of which we have written about before.
+It has a critical place in any company’s brand publishing strategy.
 It’s also not completely a new idea, but a new name for a collection of lead generation tactics which have been in use for some time.

 A classic advertising campaign from the 1960s is the Volkswagen “Think Small” campaign.
 How would this campaign work in the modern era of Inbound Marketing?

 Imagine a modern consumer hearing a radio commercial for a Volkswagen car.
 In today’s world, they may go online and search for things such as “Volkswagen reviews,” or “Volkswagen models compared.”
 When they conduct these searches, they may find a whole collection of articles, informational videos, downloadable brochures, and other content related to Volkswagen.
 This is helpful information that the prospective Volkswagen customer sought out on their own.